controlplane-com/examples/README.md

 # Control Plane Examples Monorepo

 This repository contains various examples that we refer to in our guides and documentation.
-You can use them to easily get started with ControlPlane and adapt them to your own needs.
+You can use them to easily get started with Control Plane and adapt them to your own needs.

 # Quick Start Examples